StephanAkkerman/minecraft-server-guide/README.md

 firewall-cmd --reload
 ```

-If you get the following screen after installing firewalld then restart the VM.
+If you get the following screen after installing Firewalld then restart the VM.
 ![alt text](img/image-8.png)\
 You can restart it by simply heading over to the overview of instances and clicking reboot.
 ![alt text](img/image-9.png)